Dr Mel Evans

 Transhistorical Approaches to Digital Communication

 An ongoing research interest lies in the relationship between technology and communication, and how studying practices of the past can improve our appreciation of present-day digital and social media interaction.
 With Caroline Tagg (Open University) we have been developing a transhistorical framework (see our edited collection Message and Medium, De Gruyter Mouton, 2020).
-In this area, I am currently working on a corpus-assisted discourse analysis project investing the lexical priming of ‘Long Covid’ on social media data in the first year of the covid-19 pandemic.
+We are currently developing a project exploring older generation experiences of “new” communication technologies across the lifespan.

 Professional memberships